aota/deepfreezefest.ca/location.md

 There are many spaces to park, but if you can walk or take transit it helps those who cannot a great deal.

+## Transit

+For more information on Edmonton Transit schedules and routes visit [takeets.com](takeets.com)

 ## Road Closures at Deep Freeze Festival